tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/streamanalytics/stream-analytics-function.md

  **\***Using PATCH to change the function type is not permitted.
 Since changing the function type likely would specify a whole new set of function type-specific properties.
 PUT rather than PATCH should be used to replace the complete entity.

 > [!NOTE]
->  Update Function will validate if the binding and input columns specified matches, if it doesn’t it would return an error.
-Note that this validation will be triggered only if either input or output is specified.
+>  Update Function validates if the binding and input columns specified matches, if it doesn’t it would return an error.
+This validation is triggered only if either input or output is specified.
 For AzureML binding, endpoint and apikey are mandatory properties.

 ## Examples
  Change the function to use a different Azure Machine Learning RRS endpoint (with a corresponding different API key) that does the same kind of scoring (same feature vector) as the old one.

- Function type, Binding type and key properties describing the binding should always be provided.
+ Function type, Binding type, and key properties describing the binding should always be provided.
 For Azure machine learning scalar function, “endpoint” is the only key property.

  **Response**